faridkanji/TeamAccounting/about.md

 # Team Accounting Canada is your team to help you with your book keeping and tax filing needs

-# Farid - Former tax preparer for a large national chain; Quickbooks Online Certified; Project Management Professional (PMP)
+# Farid - Former tax preparer for a large national chain; Quickbooks Online ProAdvisor; Project Management Professional (PMP)